In the "old

 over to remove any irregularities as you see below with the tiny white

 Therefor, after masking the transparent

 canopy parts, the model was given an overall coat of black, then a couple

 The ALCLAD II gave no further problems

-and the surface with polished with a cloath.
+and the surface with polished with a cloth.

 The red stars were used as provided

-although the white bounderies are a bit wide as did not have any good stars
+although the white boundaries are a bit wide as did not have any good stars

 available in the correct size.
 Weathering was kept to a minimum with some